microsoft/fluentui/packages/office-ui-fabric-react/src/components/Dialog/docs/DialogBestPractices.md

 ### Layout

 - When possible, try a non-blocking dialog box before resorting to a blocking dialog.
-- Don't provide people with more than 3 buttons.
+- Don't use more than three buttons.
 - Validate that people’s entries are acceptable before closing the dialog box.
 Show an inline validation error near the field they must correct.
 - Dialog boxes consist of a header, body, and footer.